vinsrep/osis-api/README.md

 * [![React][React.js]][React-url] (Front-end)

 # Installation guide
-To setup the API on your device, follow the guide below:
+To install the API on your device, follow the guide below:
 1. In the command prompt or terminal of your choice, clone the project:
 ```
 git clone https://github.com/vinsrep/osis-api